 Dr Cynthia Sammut is a medical doctor and homeopath.
 Her holistic approach with patients led her to spirituality.
 Dr Cynthia also has a Master’s Degree in Spirituality and is now at a stage where she is integrating her studies.
 In this article she describes the role of spirituality in healthcare from her own experience and from studies.

-“Through my experience with patients and my own personal journey of faith I’m finding and appreciating the importance of spirituality in healthcare and how much it can help in the physical, and more so in the deeper emotional and spiritual healing of the person, she says.
+“Through my experience with patients and my own personal journey of faith I am appreciating the importance of spirituality in healthcare.
+I am discovering how much it can help in the physical, and even more so in the deeper emotional and spiritual healing of the person”, she says.

-“Through my work I discovered that those patients who have spirituality and faith as part of their life, can deal better with their health problems.
-Studies also show that spirituality improves health outcomes.
+“Through my work, I observed that patients who are spiritual and have an active faith can deal better with their health problems.
+Studies also show that spirituality improves health outcomes.”
 Dr Cynthia explains.

 A definition of spirituality

 Dr Cynthia comes from a Catholic background, yet she has been exposed to different kinds of spirituality.
 Her studies in spirituality included looking at different ways in which spirituality is expressed by different cultures and individuals.
-Moreover, a number of clients who followed other religions, were members of other Christian denominations or had non-theistic views of spirituality.
+Moreover, a number of persons whom she treated followed other religions, were members of other Christian denominations or had non-theistic views of spirituality.

 The spiritual way of healing

-Dr Cynthia believes that the spiritual way of healing is where one learns to live with the disease in a healthy way.
-“It reminds me of St Paul who spoke of his thorn.
-He prayed to God to remove it a number of times but this thorn was never removed (cf. 2 Cor 12:7-10).
-There are various theories about what this ‘thorn’ might have been.
-Some scholars think that it was a physical ailment while others say that it might have been a person who was antagonising him.
-Whatever the thorn was, its effect was actually helping St. Paul to keep his feet on the ground, live with integrity and remind him of his limitations, she says.
+Dr Cynthia believes that when one integrates spirituality in the process of healing, the person learns to live with the disease in a healthy way.
+“This reminds me of St Paul who spoke of his thorn.
+He asked God to remove the thorn several times, but it was never removed (cf. 2 Cor 12:7-10).
+There are various theories about this ‘thorn’.
+Some scholars think that it was a physical ailment.
+Others suggest that it referred to a person who was antagonising him.
+Whatever the thorn was, because of its effect, it was actually helping St. Paul to live with integrity.
+Another effect was that it reminded him of his limitations.”

-“Sometimes a person is going though illness and touches rock bottom.
+“Sometimes a person is going through an illness and touches rock bottom.
 Due to that situation the person may face the reality that some dreams can’t come true.
-But in that space the person can meet his/her own depth.
+However, in that space, the person can also come in touch with meet their own depth.

-Dr Cynthia explains how experience showed her that spirituality goes beyond religion and touches the person very deeply.
+Dr Cynthia explains how, in her experience with patients, she found that spirituality goes beyond religion and touches the person very deeply.
 “This is where spirituality and health meet.
 I see this especially in cancer patients.
-In the process of cancer, sometimes families are brought together not just in the physical presence, but also through the sharing of spiritual experiences.
-In the experiences written below, and others which Dr Cynthia relates, she describes how “when one deals with his/her spiritual issues, the person handles the physical issues in a better way.
+When someone is battling with cancer, sometimes families are brought together not just in the physical presence, but also through the sharing of spiritual experiences.
+In the next section, Dr Cynthia relates some incidents when patients or other acquaintances had a spiritual experience which helped them cope better with their situation.

 Patients’ experiences of the role of spirituality in healthcare